javitocor/Private-Events/README.md

 Project based on associations in RoR.
 Following the requirements in The Odin Project.

 # What it Does
 Once you have created an account, you will be able to create events, modify them and invite other users to the events.
-You will be able to see your past and upcoming events.
+You will be able to see your past and upcoming events, and all your created events.

 # Built With
 - Ruby
 - Ruby on Rails
 - VSCode
+- Rspec gem
+- Capybara gem
+- Shoulda-matchers gem

 # Prerequisites
 - Get your browser up to date